na-na-hi/renget/archive/oaicards.md

 The (ultimate) jailbreak prompt is the latest message in the memory.
 We will get to this later.

-####Bot making
+####Card creation

 #####Fields
 I know nobody reads the ? information so I'll write it here instead.
 The field names used below are what is **seen in Tavern**.
 Zoltanai's card editor calls them different things.
 Click on the (i) icon next to the field on Zoltanai to see what a particular field is called in Tavern.
 1. Name: Name of your character. {{char}} and <BOT> are replaced by this.
 Most people use a `Write {{char}}'s next reply…` type of main prompt so it's recommended to use a person's name.
-For simulator type bots you should clarify that it is one in the description.
+For simulator cards you should ~~clarify that it is one in the description~~ really write a custom main prompt override.
+It is not recommended to do the below technique anymore.
+They're just here for archiving purposes.
 From: [Magic marker](https://www.characterhub.org/characters/LewdAmI/magic-marker).
 >Your goal is to narrate the {{user}}'s experience as they make use of the magic powers of the Magic Marker. {{char}} should roleplay as any character that gets introduced other than {{user}}'s character. {{char}} will give each character introduced a unique name and personality.
 This is a good description prompt to counterbalance the roleplay main prompt.
 It sounds weird when you read it, `Magic Marker should roleplay as…`.
 A marker will roleplay?
 But then you look at the main prompt; `Take on the role of Magic Marker`, and the jailbreak; `Write Magic Marker's next response`.
 "The Magic Marker" here is being treated like a sentient entity.
 While it sounds odd, it just works.
 In an ideal world, you would avoid using {{char}} in non-character cards all together and hope the user has >2 brain cells to not use an RP prompt with a non-character card.
 With cards v2 prompt overrides, there is less of a need for counterbalance prompts.
-Now if only all frontends would adapt it…

-2. Personality: On SillyTavern it adds a line `{{char}}'s personality is <personality>` to the chat at a depth of 8-15 messages, so it has some impact on the character.
-If the chat isn't that long, it's added to the main prompt.
+2. Personality: On SillyTavern it adds a line `{{char}}'s personality is <personality>` to the final main prompt.
-Or so it is supposed to at least, according to their [documentation](https://docs.sillytavern.app/usage/core-concepts/characterdesign/#personality-summary).
-Currently just appends to the main prompt no matter the chat length.
 Permanent in memory.
-Recommended to write a short list of your character's personality or leave empty.
+Recommended to leave it empty and write its contents in the description.
+That way you will have control over the preceding text.

 3. Scenario: On SillyTavern it adds a line `Circumstances and context of the dialogue: <scenario>`.
 Permanent in memory.
 It might be worth writing a short 2 line scenario if you have a complex setting/greeting.
-Personally, I recommend leaving it empty and writing its contents in the description.
+Same as personality, it is recommended to leave it empty and write its contents in the description.
 That way you will have control over the preceding text.

-4. Description: The meat of your bot.
+4. Description: The meat of your card.
 Will explain in details later but this is where things and facts that you want to stay **permanently in the memory** should go.

 5. Example messages: I've already explained how it's interpreted by the frontend above.
 Temporary in memory, can be toggled to permanent.
 One of the most important parts of a card, but also can be ignored if you know what you're doing with your greeting and description.

 6. Greeting: The first message in the roleplay that the user will see.
 Temporary in memory.
 The other most important part of a card.

 7. AI Prompt Overrides: [Cards v2](https://github.com/malfoyslastname/character-card-spec-v2/) introduced a way to ship cards with your own main prompts and jailbreaks.
-This is very useful for simulators and non-character bots. ~~There is a 100 character limit for these prompts.~~ There used to be.
+This is very useful for simulators and non-character cards.
 That is not the case anymore.
-Still, this may be useful information so I'll keep it here.
-Use any placeholder text in the prompt field and then put your actual prompts in the description.
+Personally, I like to use a placeholder text in the prompt field and then put all my prompts in the description.
+That way if someone has "Ignore {{char}} main prompts" on, your card will stay know it's main task.
 Here's an example from [The Loli Store](https://www.chub.ai/characters/Anonymous/the-loli-store):
 AI prompt override: main: `!`
 The ! will override the user's main prompt and then you can have your actual main prompts in the description of your card.